- Computers & Software

 The shape of the GUI has gone through transformations a number of times.
 Apart from the basic desktop, the taskbar, the start button, icons and windows, newer features on the desktops have evolved to tiles, apps, widgets, docks, transparent and animated wallpapers.

-4. Natural User Interface – NUI (present)
+4. Natural User Interface – NUI (Present and Beyond)

-Natural user interface - NUI, is an innovation that became popular in early years of the 21st century.
+Natural user interface - NUI, is an innovation that became popular in the early years of the 21st century.
 NUI is the type of interface where the user interacts directly with the computer through natural means.
 The use of fingers, in particular, has eclipsed the rest, but closely followed by use of gestures and voice.
 Unlike command line and graphical user interfaces which depend on artificial control devices like the mouse and keyboard, NUI allows for natural, almost totally independent of artificial interaction.

 With the ability to directly communicate with the computer, man has to some extent given the computer the ability to appreciate and understand human language.